stackrev/vue-nuxt-gh-static-landingpage/README.md

   - | *HomeSection.vue*: The main banner and any info.
 - | *app.vue*/: Our index page which will load all others.

-Let's start with a simple html section for our *app.vue*, to verify this setup works.
-We do this by replacing the default Nuxt3 *NuxtWelcome*:
+Time to load a simple html section for our *app.vue*, to verify this setup works.
+We do this by replacing the default Nuxt3 *NuxtWelcome* with this html:

 ```tsx
 <template>